 A LONG TIME AGO, ON A WEBSITE FAR, FAR AWAY:

-POLITLIX!
+POLITFLIX!
 EPISODE 7.

 It was a dark time for Movie Viral.
 Driven into hiding by a band of EVIL TROLLS, who libeled our writers on social media at every effort, all seemed lost!
 Heroes on BOTH SIDES!
 And so, brave Jedi Knight come handsome, rugged, roguish smuggler and Sith warrior, JAMES MURPHY, rebranded the site.

 Teaming with a band of REBEL PODCASTERS and BLOGGERS, James found new allies.
 FRANK MENGARELLI and DAVE BOND joined the adventurers, uniting political concerns to movie news and comment.

 And so, in an ever more saturated sea of online movie reviews, news and THE EVIL CLICK BAIT, the forces of POLITFLIX have mastered a NEW WEAPON.
 Armed with this PODCASTING method, there might be a NEW HOPE for the remaining forces of MOVIE-VIRAL …

 Or: in NON Star Wars terms?
 The podcast is growing.
 As is the brand, the formula etc. And Star Wars is ideal for political parallels to be cited and explored.
 From Roman Senate style political machinations to all out war and even terrorism: Star Wars, implicitly, covers all those areas.

 And so, here we are.
 James, Dave and Frank talk the Politics..of Star Wars!